Don Henley: Early life

-Career beginnings
+Musical career

+Beginnings

-While still at high school, Henley was asked to join a Dixieland band formed by his childhood friend Richard Bowden's father Elmer, together with another school friend Jerry Surratt.
+While still at high school, Henley was asked to join a Dixieland jazz band formed by his childhood friend Richard Bowden's father Elmer, together with another school friend Jerry Surratt.
 They then formed a band called the Four Speeds.
-In 1964 the band was renamed Felicity, then finally Shiloh, and went through a number of changes in band personnel.
+In 1964 the band was renamed Felicity and went through a number of changes in band personnel.
 As Felicity they were signed to a local producer and released a Henley-penned song called "Hurtin'".
 In 1969, they met by chance fellow Texan Kenny Rogers who took an interest in their band.
 They changed their name to Shiloh and recorded a few songs for Rogers, and "Jennifer (O' My Lady)" was released as their first single.

-Surratt, however, died in a dirt bike accident just before their single was released, and the band members then became Henley, Richard Bowden and his cousin Michael Bowden, Al Perkins, and Jim Ed Norman.
-Rogers helped sign the band to Amos Records, and brought the band to Los Angeles in June 1970.
-They recorded a self-titled album produced by Rogers at Larrabee Studios while living at the home of Rogers for a few months.
-Shiloh disbanded in 1971 over the band's leadership and creative differences between Henley and Bowden.
+Surratt died in a dirt bike accident just before their single was released.
+The band members then became Henley, Richard Bowden and his cousin Michael Bowden, Al Perkins and Jim Ed Norman.
+Rogers helped sign the band to independent label Amos Records, and brought the band to Los Angeles, California, in June 1970.
+They recorded an eponymous studio album produced by Rogers at Larrabee Sound Studios while living at the home of Rogers for a few months.
+Shiloh broke-up in 1971 over the band's leadership and creative differences between Henley and Bowden.

-In Los Angeles, Henley met Glenn Frey as they were both signed to the same label (Frey was signed to Amos Records, together with J. D. Souther, as the duo Longbranch Pennywhistle), and they were recruited by John Boylan to be members of Linda Ronstadt's backup band for her tour in 1971.
+In Los Angeles, Henley met Glenn Frey as they were both signed to the same label (Frey was signed to Amos Records, together with JD Souther, as the duo Longbranch Pennywhistle), and they were recruited by John Boylan to be members of Linda Ronstadt's backup band for her tour in 1971.
 Touring with her was the catalyst for forming a group, as Henley and Frey decided to form their own band.
 They were joined by Randy Meisner and Bernie Leadon who also played in Ronstadt's backing band (the four had, however, played together only once previously, as the band personnel changed) and became the Eagles.